 We spent the evening learning more about Maori culture and history.
 When we were retiring to bed we were treated by an insanely beautiful, starry sky.

 Part of this experience is going to the Maori school the next day to deliver the food and meet the local kids.
-We were unable to go into the school because it was already the holiday break.
+We were unable to go into the school because they were already on holiday break.

 This was such a special, beautiful experience that really just makes you appreciate what you have and opens your perspective further.
 You don’t have to be a Stray passenger to visit so if you are looking for an authentic, cultural experience in the North Island this is worth checking out.

-This isn’t a popular tourist destination and not a rich town so there aren’t accommodation choices, but the Kohutapu Lodge and everyone there is really lovely and worth the stop.
-The cabins seemed very well maintained and I thought were absolutely perfect.
+This isn’t a popular tourist destination and not a rich town so there aren’t any accommodation choices, but the Kohutapu Lodge and everyone there is really lovely and it’s worth the stop.
+The cabins seemed very well maintained and I thought they were absolutely perfect.
 Ours had two bunk beds and a lofted double bed area.
-There were communal lounge, kitchen, and dining areas as well as a shower/toilet facilities all in really close proximity to all the cabins.
+There were communal lounge, kitchen, and dining areas on the property as well as a shower/toilet facilities all in really close proximity to all the cabins.
 I really wasn’t ready to leave when we had to head out the next day.